iotflows/iotflows_remote_access_client/README.md

 })
 ```

-Use a sftp command such as list the /etc/ folder:
+Use a sftp command e.g. list the /etc/ folder:
 ```javascript
 iotflows_remote_access.sftp_with_ssl_proxy()
 .then(sftp => {